Akintunde102/chocolate-php/README.md

 ### Installation

-You can simply install this file by using composer.
+You can simply install this library by using composer.

 If you don't know about composer, read about it [here](https://getcomposer.org/doc/01-basic-usage.md)